building my new portfolio with next.js

 I'd found out about Next.js from some colleagues and ended up investigating their docs after watching a video on the Next.js 12 conference.
 Having worked with Gatsby.js before, my initial reaction was that this was a better-wired version—the routing was more intuitive, the plugins and image optimization were easier to work with, and the build time was lightning fast.

 One of Next.js' greatest advantages is the ability to make static content as well as dynamically create pages from a variety of different formats, most notably Markdown.
-As an avid user of Markdown for lesson writing in my instructional career, it seemed like an ideal format to make easy conversion into HTML pages.
+As an avid user of Markdown for lesson writing in my instructional career, it seemed like an ideal format to convert into HTML pages.

 The work on the site was then divided into two parts: handling the galleries of work and projects kept in .json files, and creating the blog page with static pages for each entry.